 After a big and well deserved un fuerte abrazo, Emilia hit the road and the remaining gang of four headed to the roof for pizza and drinks.
 Thanks for the pie, Rachel.
 How good to finally ride with you.

 Once the party broke up, I drove up town to Petworth to see Alex Baca, my favorite bike ride stalker.
-We met because she spotted a SharrowsDC pin on my saddle bag on a bike ride in Baltimore.
+We met because she spotted a SharrowsDC pin on my saddle bag on a bike ride in Baltimore several years ago.
 Brian sold the pins to raise money for WABA.
 She just celebrated a birthday and is still recovering from a nasty crash that resulted in a broken jaw.
 I am happy to report she looks great and seems in good spirits.
 And, to bring the day full circle, Brian and his wife Nikki (married all of three weeks) walked in.
 Brian, a solo rookie, finished the ride too.

 Many, many thanks to: